 Charles Hall Ferry Current Operations

 The ferry that runs between Bullfrog and Halls Crossing continues to be down for repairs.
-There is no estimated completion date.
+Estimated completion date is July 2019.
 Utah travelers should know that without the ferry, State Route 276 does not connect and they must use Hwy 95 to drive north and south around Lake Powell.
 Find more information on the ferry page of the UDOT website.